Diabetic Ketoacidosis Management

 Electrolyte Imbalance (Hyperkalemia-> Hypokalemia)

-Serum potassium levels are usually high/elevated due to the cellular changes occurring as the result of acidosis and decreased insulin.
+Serum potassium levels are usually high/elevated due to the cellular changes occurring as a result of acidosis and decreased insulin.
 Electrolyte replacement should be monitored very closely in diabetic ketoacidosis.
 During the rehydration/ volume restoration phase and insulin administration, extracellular potassium shifts back into the intracellular space (causing hypokalemia).
 In addition, insufficient insulin levels may deplete various serum electrolytes; thus, frequent serum electrolyte levels with appropriate intravenous replacement ensure proper cellular activity.

 Treatment-Related Complications